Zoning Planning & Land Use Law in California

 Moreover, if you have been residing on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your prevailing use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Berkeley, California Attorney Help?
+What Can A Berkeley, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning conflict will be markedly improved if you hire an efficient Berkeley, California real estate attorney to help.